bhattarailab/endo-active-learn/README.md

 - Random
 - VAAL

-For training on segmentation dataset:
-Download kvasir-seg.zip file from the link https://datasets.simula.no/kvasir-seg/.
+For training on segmentation dataset, first download kvasir-seg.zip file from the link https://datasets.simula.no/kvasir-seg/ and extract it to your preferred location.
+Then, use the following command
 ```bash
     python train_seg.py --n_epochs 100 --train_dir tdr --output_path your_result_path --method al_method
 ```